 The Master of Education in Teaching is designed to meet the needs of working educators.
 This 100% online accelerated program is taught by the same faculty who teach on campus and provides opportunities for endorsements, career advancement and educational enrichment.

-Tailor your degree by choosing one of these three high-demand specializations and be equipped with the knowledge and professional skill sets you need to stand out as a leader in the classroom.
+Tailor your degree by choosing one of these four high-demand specializations and be equipped with the knowledge and professional skill sets you need to stand out as a leader in the classroom.